 Developer shall design for the future changes in land use that may affect the magnitude of runoff and therefore the design capacity of drainage structures.
 Developer shall incorporate anticipated changes in the basin land use, characteristics, or water operations into the hydrologic parameters.
-Developer shall
+Land use shall be estimated based on potential uses as of the year 2030.